JieChen2000/usatt_rating_calc/README.md

 ### user input
-User needs put in player name, current rating and a result csv file with format rating,lastname,firstname,winorlose(w/l) which contains win or loss against other players in the tournament.
+User needs put in player name, current rating and a result csv file with format rating,lastname,firstname,winorlose(w/l) which contains win or loss against other players in the tournament. see `spartansopen.csv` as an example.

 ### run the program
 `python rating_calc.py --player_name Kaye --current_rating 2034 --results_csv spartansopen.csv`

-### unit/coverage test for this repo
+### For developer: unit/coverage test for this repo
-coverage run tests/test_rating_calc.py
+`coverage run tests/test_rating_calc.py`
-coverage report -m --omit tests/test_rating_calc.py
+`coverage report -m --omit tests/test_rating_calc.py`